streetsidesoftware/cspell/packages/cspell/README.md

 * `minWordLength` - defaults to ***4*** - the minimum length of a word before it is checked.
 * `allowCompoundWords` - defaults to ***false***; set to **true** to allow compound words by default.
 * `dictionaries` - list of the names of the dictionaries to use.
 See [Dictionaries](#Dictionaries) below.
 * `dictionaryDefinitions` - this list defines any custom dictionaries to use.
-This is how you can include other langauges like Spanish.
+This is how you can include other languages like Spanish.

    **Example**
    ```javascript